jcustenborder/kafka-connect-solr/README.md

 # Introduction

-The SOLR connector is a high speed mechanism for writing data to [Apache Solr ](http://lucene.apache.org/solr/).
+The SOLR connector is a high speed mechanism for writing data to [Apache Solr](http://lucene.apache.org/solr/).

 ### Tip